ome/omero-guide-introduction/docs/data-management.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Every object in OMERO has a single, particular user as an owner.
-The ownership of objects can be changed but only if you are an administrator, administrator with restricted privileges or a group owner.
+The ownership of objects can be changed but only if you are an Administrator, Administrator with restricted privileges or a Group owner.

 There is also a possibility of `changing ownership of objects <https://docs.openmicroscopy.org/omero/latest/users/cli/chown.html>`_ using the Command Line Interface.
 The Command Line Interface implementation contains some features not present in OMERO.web.